-Once upon a time, pretty much everyone in America had chickens, and every town had a small hatchery.
-A tour of Cackle Hatchery in Lebanon is a rare treat, considering there are only about a dozen small hatcheries left.
+Years ago, many people raised chickens, and every town had a small hatchery.
+A tour of Cackle Hatchery in Lebanon is a rare treat, considering there are only about a dozen small hatcheries left in Missouri.
 And you get to see baby chicks.
 The best time to visit is March to September.